This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 - "Are you struggling with dull, aging skin..."

-- "More than 1/3 women form bunions, making it painful to continue to wear your favorite heels."
+- "More than 1/3 of women form bunions, making it painful to continue to wear your favorite heels."

 Take a look at the examples below: